A Survey of Knowledge-Enhanced Text Generation: Benchmark, Toolkit and Leaderboard Performance

-\begin{itemize} \item \textbf{Wizard of Wikipedia (WOW):} It is an open-domain dialogue dataset, where two speakers conduct an open-ended conversion that is directly grounded with knowledge retrieved from Wikipedia.
+Based on the benchmark selection criteria, we finalize 9 knowledge-centric tasks that covers various NLG tasks, including commonsense reasoning, text summarization, question generation, generative question answering, and dialogue.
+The data statistics is shown in Table \ref{tab:benchmark}.
+Descriptions and dataset links are listed as follows: \begin{itemize} \item \textbf{Wizard of Wikipedia (WOW):} It is an open-domain dialogue dataset, where two speakers conduct an open-ended conversion that is directly grounded with knowledge retrieved from Wikipedia.
 (Data link: \url{https://parl.ai/projects/wizard\_of\_wikipedia/}) \item \textbf{CommonGen:} It is a generative commonsense reasoning dataset.
 Given a set of common concepts, the task is to generate a coherent sentence describing an everyday scenario using these concepts.
 (Data link: \url{https://inklab.usc.edu/CommonGen/}) \item \textbf{$\alpha$NLG-ART:} It is a generative commonsense reasoning dataset.
 Given the incomplete observations about the world, the task it to generate a valid hypothesis about the likely explanations to partially observable past and future.
 (Data link: \url{http://abductivecommonsense.xyz/}) \item \textbf{ComVE:} It is a generative commonsense reasoning dataset.
 The task is to generate an explanation given a counterfactual statement for sense-making.
 (Data link: \url{https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation} \item \textbf{ELI5:} It is a dataset for long-form question answering.
 The task is to produce explanatory multi-sentence answers for diverse questions.
 Web search results are used as evidence documents to answer questions.
 (Data link: \url{https://facebookresearch.github.io/ELI5/}) \item \textbf{SQuAD:} It is a dataset for answer-aware question generation.
 The task is to generate a question asks towards the given answer span based on a given text passage or document.
 (Data link: \url{https://github.com/magic282/NQG}) \item \textbf{CNN/DailyMail (CNN/DM):} It is a dataset for summarization.
 Given a news aticles, the goal is to produce a summary that represents the most important or relevant information within the original content.
 (Data link: \url{https://www.tensorflow.org/datasets/catalog/cnn_dailymail}) \item \textbf{Gigaword:} It is a dataset for summarization.
 Similar with CNN/DM, the goal is to generate a headline for a news article.
 (Data link: \url{https://www.tensorflow.org/datasets/catalog/gigaword}) \item \textbf{PersonaChat:} It is an open-domain dialogue dataset.
 It presents the task of making chit-chat more engaging by conditioning on profile information.
-(Data link: \url{https://github.com/facebookresearch/ParlAI/tree/master/projects/personachat}) \item \textbf{Holl-E:} It is a movie-related dialogue dataset.
-The goal is to conduct a meaningful conversation about a movie, one uses their background knowledge about the plot, reviews, comments and facts about the movie.
-(Data link: \url{https://github.com/nikitacs16/Holl-E}) \end{itemize}
+(Data link: \url{https://github.com/facebookresearch/ParlAI/tree/master/projects/personachat}) \end{itemize}